makaruk/testhugo/TEKSTY/landing.md

 - Raytraced Rendering and Post Processing
 - Color Grading
 - Extremely High Quality ProRes 4:4:4:4 RGBA 12bit Codec Delivery
-- Any resolution of **up to 16K**, 60fps, for each rendered movie (for custom-built screens).
+- Any resolution of **up to 16K**, 60fps, for each rendered movie
+- Projection Mapping and warping for custom build LED screens and large venue projector setups
+- Mapping for nDisplay cluster nodes, Unreal Engine 5
 - Compliance checks with European and American Video broadcast standards
-- Easy and Secure Delivery via HIGH SPEED Cinema Industry Repository Servers
+- Easy and Secure Content Delivery via HIGH SPEED Cinema Industry Repository Servers
 - Easy Online Reviews with Graphical Markdown and Timeline Cued Commenting
 - 7 days/week availability for online video consultations at any production stage (for last-minute reviews when every minute counts)
 - Web-based, Kanban style project management, for transparent workflow management, time tracking and rapid visual feedback for client

-## We guarantee delivery on scheduled deadline or we give Your money back!
+## We PROMISE to deliver by the agreed deadline, or you'll receive a refund!